fcipaq/picohero_pplib/README.md

 `LCD_COLORDEPTH`

 This determines the color depth of the LCD interface.
-When set to `8`
+Possible values are either `8` or `16`.

 `LCD_DOUBLE_PIXEL_LINEAR`